National Communications Officers:

 Greece has a population of 11 million inhabitants and is a member of the European Union, the European Association of Urology and the European Board of Urology.
-There are 94 urologic departments out of which 33 are licenced to educate residents.
-There are 182 residents in a total number of 960 urologists.
+There are 96 urology departments out of which 29 are licensed to “run through” educating residents (21 of them belong to public health or military hospitals and 8 of them are university departments).
+There are at least 107 urology residents in a total number of approximately 1.100 urologists.

-Urological "inflation" and its consequences is a reality and competition in the profession is very strong.
-Upon finishing residency training, young urologists usually work as office urologists, or staff public or private health trusts.
+Upon finishing residency training, young urologists usually work as private office urologists, or in public or private health trusts.
 It is also possible to occupy hospital positions (mainly in smaller cities) or get an academic appointment.
-The National Urological Association of Greece has adopted a CME credit system, collaborates with both the EBU and the EAU and promotes their initiatives.
-The Ministry of Health is currently reassessing residency training and in the years to come important changes are anticipate.